gregology/gregology.github.io/reference/gazillion.md

   * Googol has 100 zeros.
   * Centillion has 303 zeros (except in Britain, where it has 600 zeros)
   * Googolplex has a googol of zeros

-    ### Etymology of &#8220;Gaz&#8221;
+### Etymology of `Gaz`

-    From Gazzen, from Latin &#8220;earthly edge&#8221;, or end of the earth, abbreviated to gaz (literally 28810 ancient Greek miles, been one full revolution of the globe) So how much is a Gazillion?
-    a Gazillion has (28810 x 3) zeros
+Gazzen, from Latin `earthly edge`, or end of the earth, abbreviated to gaz (literally 28810 ancient Greek miles, been one full revolution of the globe).
+Therefore a Gazillion has (28810 x 3) zeros and a Gazillion is...
-    thus
-    a Gazillion has 86430 zeros
-    & thus 1 Gazillion is

 1 {% include gazillion_zeros.html %}